sjgillman/SR-Wild-black-bear-gut-microbiome-/README.md

   **data/** | **Description**
-  *BearMeta-R.tsv* | data used in R analysis *BearMeta.tsv* | data used in QIIME2-- just slightly different format from above *BlackBeardemuxsequences.qza* | demultiplexed EMP-paired end sequences demultiplexed on QIIME2 *physeq.rds* | phyloseq-R object that can be used if wanting to skip rarifying step **scripts/** | **Description**
+  *BearMeta-R.tsv* | data used in R analysis *BearMeta.tsv* | data used in QIIME2-- just slightly different format from above *BlackBeardemuxsequences.tar.gz* | demultiplexed EMP-paired end sequences demultiplexed on QIIME2 *physeq.rds* | phyloseq-R object that can be used if wanting to skip rarifying step **scripts/** | **Description**
   *QIIME2 Pipeline.md* | bioinformatic pipeline to prepare sequences for analysis in R